diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 sentiment_collection = client[dbname]['<sentiment_collection>']
 sentiment_collection.insert_many(results)
 ```

+For the full code of the sentiment analysis in Databricks, please refer to the file sentiment analysis code in this repository.

 ### 10. Visualize Sentiment Analysis Results
 Use MongoDB Atlas Charts to visualize the sentiment analysis results.
 You can create various types of charts to understand the sentiment of the Reddit data over time.
 For example, in this project, we created a chart to visualize the average post sentiment score over time.
 Here are the steps to build that chart: